-GHS means the Globally Harmonised System of Classification and Labelling of Chemicals, Third revised edition, published by the United Nations as modified under Schedule 6.
+GHS means the Globally Harmonised System of Classification and Labelling of Chemicals, Seventh revised edition, published by the United Nations as modified under Schedule 6 to these Regulations.

-Note: The Schedule 6 tables replace some tables in the GHS.
+Note: The tables in Schedule 6 to these Regulations replace some of the tables in the GHS.